FAQs

 Does Asia Society offer grants and fellowships?

 Asia Society is not a grant-making organization.
-A limited number of fellowships opportunities are available—visit our Fellows page for details.
+A limited number of fellowship opportunities are occasionally available—visit our Careers page for details.

-Do I have to be a member to see the exhibitions or attend programs?
+Do I have to be a member to visit or attend programs?

-The Asia Society is open to the public as are our programs, unless otherwise indicated.
-The best way to experience the Asia Society is through the benefits of membership including unlimited free admission to the galleries and discounts on programs and in AsiaStore and the Garden Court Café.
+Asia Society exhibitions and programs are open to the public, unless otherwise indicated.
+The best way to experience Asia Society is through the benefits of membership including unlimited free admission to the Museum and discounts on programs and in AsiaStore and the Garden Court Café.

 How do I become a member?

-You can become a member through our website at: http://www.asiasociety.org/support/membership.
-Here you will also find links for memberships at our various locations and relevant contact information.
+You can become a member through our website here, where you will find links to membership at our various locations.

 Does Asia Society offer language classes?